vporton/tee-rs/README.md

 ## tee-rs

 Duplicate output of a stream into several other streams.
-Am efficient implementation with no big buffer.
+An efficient implementation with no big buffer.

-**Not yet ready**
+**Not yet tested**

 TODO:

+- testing
 - buffering
 - documentation